Otieno-05/Otieno-05/README.md

 - 👋 Hi, I’m Otieno Eugine
-- 👀 I’m interested in Lrearning cyber security
+- 👀 I’m interested in
-- 🌱 I’m currently learning mathematics and computer science
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ; eugenerandere@gmail.com
 - 😄 Pronouns: ...